rpoleski/MulensModel/developers_board.md

 8. Cassan 2008 parametrization
 9. VBBL 2.0
 10. extract flux ratio for binary source models when fluxes are fitted via regression
-11. different ranges of finite source calculations for binary source models
+11. different ranges of finite source calculations for binary source models - DONE

 ## Specific tasks to be performed
 **boldfaced** tasks are most important because requested by the users